 Minor – Students choosing to minor in journalism are required to pass the college's grammar, spelling, and punctuation exam; pass ENGL 1301 and 1302 with grades of C or higher; and have a 2.5 GPA prior to enrolling in the first writing course (JOUR 2310).
 A minor in journalism consists of a minimum of 21 hours.
 At least 12 of the 21 hours must be taken in residence.
 Specific course requirements include JOUR 2300, 2310, 3310, 3312, 3380, 4370, and three hours of electives from journalism courses.
 Additional minors are listed in each supervising department and are available in advertising, electronic media and communications, general mass communications, and public relations.

 This program is designed to train storytellers proficient in convergent media forms who can create, analyze, and compete in diverse U.S. and global media marketplaces.
-The EMC program offers professional courses in electronic media, visual communications, digital media production, photography, and writing to provide a broad and thorough liberal arts education.
+The EMC program offers professional courses in electronic media, visual communication, digital media production, photography, and writing to provide a broad and thorough liberal arts education.
 This is not simply a skills-oriented program.
 It is devoted to preparing students for leadership positions in electronic media industries.

 A successful graduate of the electronic media and communications program should be able to do the following: